 40.4.2 Pre-Application Report

 40.4.2.1 An entity may request a Pre-Application Report for information regarding the proposed interconnection of a Generation Facility or Cluster Study Transmission Project at a particular point on the New York State Transmission System or Distribution System.
-To request a Pre-Application Report, the entity must submit to the ISO: (i) a fully completed and executed Pre-Application Request Form, in the form set forth in Appendix 4 to this Attachment HH, and (ii) a non-refundable pre-application fee of $5,000 in cash for each point of interconnection, which fee shall be provided in accordance with Section 40.2.4.1.
-The requesting entity may request through a single Pre-Application Request Form information concerning up to two points of interconnection.
+To request a Pre-Application Report, the entity must submit to the ISO: (i) a fully completed and executed Pre-Application Request Form, in the form set forth in Appendix 4 to this Attachment HH, and (ii) a non-refundable pre-application fee of $5,000 in cash, which fee shall be provided in accordance with Section 40.2.4.1.
+The requesting entity may request through a single Pre-Application Request Form information concerning one point of interconnection.
 The requesting entity must submit an additional Pre-Application Request Form and applicable fee to request information about additional points of interconnection.
 An entity may submit a Pre-Application Request Form to the ISO at any time, except for within the period commencing forty-five (45) days prior to, as applicable, the Cluster Study Process Start Date or Transition Cluster Study Process Start Date and through the completion of the Application Window for that Cluster Study Process or Transition Cluster Study Process.

 40.4.2.2 Upon the ISO’s receipt of a fully completed and executed Pre-Application Request Form and the application fee from the requesting entity, the ISO will provide within five (5) Business Days a copy of the Pre-Application Request Form to the Connecting Transmission Owner.
 The application fee shall be divided between the ISO and the Connecting Transmission Owner as follows: 25% to the ISO and 75% to the Connecting Transmission Owner.